pmcarlton/msafara/roadmap.md

    in very wide alignments, of course.
 Note that for the same reason, the scrollbars may stay in place even when the display moves by a screenful.

+1. [ ] B0021 Pressing '<' repeatedly can obscure the numbers pane.

+1. [ ] B0020 Pressing repeatedly '>' eventually causes a crash when the label
+   pane exceeds the width of the sequence pane.

 Normal
 ------